Welcome to the new KidsHealth website! See what is new.

 If your child has ongoing symptoms you can usually care for them at home.
 Your child should slowly improve.

-Take your child to their GP if:
+Take your child to their health professional if:

 • they are getting worse